wontone18/payu-payment-gateway-bagisto-laravel/README.md

 # Bagisto Payu Payment Gateway
-Payu is a popular payment gateway in india.
-This package provides a additional strong help for the user to use the payu payment gateway in their Bagisto laravel ecommerce application.
+Payu is a popular payment gateway in India.
+This package provides strong support for users to integrate the Payu payment gateway into their Bagisto Laravel e-commerce applications.

 ## Installation
 1. Use the command prompt to install this package: